fuankarion/Vision17/Lab11-TextonCNN/readme.md

 ## Data

-We will fall back to the texture dataset (beacuse those pesky local patterns have been asking for it!!).
+We will fall back to the texture dataset (because those pesky local patterns have been asking for it!!).
 Unlike the set you already know from Lab5, we randomly sampled *128x128* patches from each image in the train set in order to create a 'new' texture dataset with 25000 images, this sampling is a mere technical shortcut, as larger images will require a lot more time to process.

 The file [textonsdb](), contains the modified texture dataset for this Lab.